peterbat/rubikon/README.md

 rubikon
 =======

-A Rubik's cube simulator for the terminal written in Python
+A Rubik's cube simulator for the console written in Python.

 To run: